Box Breathing Technique:

 One of the biggest issues with stress is the strain it places on your body.
 Years and years of continuous stress without any attempts to lessen it can create health issues.
 Numerous studies have shown that high-stress individuals are more likely to die of heart attacks and other chronic illnesses.

 If you can get your stress under control with box breathing or other stress relieving activities, you may lessen the physical impacts of stress on your health.
-Box breathing effectively manages stress by resetting your breath, helping to minimize stress on the body, helping to get your mind and bodies stress response back to baseline quicker.
+Box breathing effectively manages stress by resetting your breath.
+Thus, helping to minimize stress on the body and helping to get your mind/bodies stress response, back to baseline quicker.

 Even in a 1-day retreat to reduce burnout pilot study among mental health professionals, showed that 6-weeks post intervention the staff reported a decrease in emotional exhaustion, and increases in positive views towards consumers.
 This was not specific to the “box breathing technique”, but it showed that there are interventions that can help when it comes to stress and burnout.

-It can even effect ability retrieve memory, as well as "hampering the updating of memories in the light of new information" in children in the classroom setting.
+It can even effect ability to retrieve memory.
+Furthermore, even “hampering the updating of memories in the light of new information” in children in the classroom setting.
 It is known that chronic stress, can inhibit the brains ability to form memories.

 Sustained attention may be improved by proper diaphragmatic breathing techniques.
 According to another study on mindfulness and breath counting found that this technique was correlated to some extent to better focus (“more meta awareness, less mind wondering”) and a more positive outlook (better mood”).